sahaisaumya/nowcasting/README.md

+# A Machine Learning Model for Nowcasting Epidemic Incidence

 This interactive notebook reproduces the results of the paper titled 'A Machine Learning Model for Nowcasting Epidemic Incidence'.
 It can also work with any under-reported data and nowcast that, if data is processed in the appropriate input format.

 ### Installation instructions